openDSLM/opendslm-deamon/README.md

   queue max-size-buffers=2 leaky=downstream ! video/x-raw,format=RGBA ! autovideosink
 ```

+The daemon's default preview pipeline inserts one or two `queue` elements ahead of the shared-memory sink to absorb jitter from
+MP4 encoding.
+Set `ODS_PREVIEW_EXTRA_QUEUE=0` if you want to drop the second queue for a tighter latency budget.

 ## Preview assist stages

 The daemon exposes a dedicated directory for preview assist post-processing